weiland/prettier-config/readme.md

 "@weiland/prettier-config"
 ```

-Also make sure to have `prettier` installed!
+Also make sure to have installed `prettier` in your project or on your machine.